garyriverson/perchsnippets/README.md

 Sublime Text 2 snippets for [Perch CMS](http://grabaperch.com) projects.
 Currently includes HTML templating tags and region creation / custom region array functions.
 I will be adding triggers for the major apps as I need them in my own projects (or feel like adding them).

 __Update (10/13/2014):__ Added forms app snippets.
 Moved form-related tags into forms folder.
 Added `<perch:help>` and `<perch:search/>` snippets to Content snippets.
+__Update (10/23/2014):__ Renamed content_functions folder to 'functions', which reflects the additions of navigation functions.

 ## Content